gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## size

-Calculate the number of key/value pairs in a map
+Calculate the number of key/value pairs in a `ReadonlyMap`.

 **Signature**